-If you have studied forestry, looked into buying a sawmill, or sought to buy lumber in bulk, you’ve almost certainly seen the abbreviation “MBF” as a unit of measurement.
+If you have studied forestry or logging, looked into buying a sawmill, or sought to buy lumber in bulk, you’ve almost certainly seen the abbreviation “MBF” as a unit of measurement.
 MBF means “thousand board feet” and refers to the yield of board feet, in thousands, that can either be found in a quantity of sawn lumber or that can reasonably be derived from logs or standing timber.
 In forestry, the measurement of MBF is most commonly reserved for high-grade saw timber, whereas cords and tons are more common measurements for lower-grade products.
 In this article, we will dig into MBF, its uses, and what it measures.
 As it is one of the most important measures in forestry, sawmilling, and selling timber, it is crucial to understand.

 The base unit of MBF is of course the “board foot.”
 To understand what MBF is, one must understand exactly what a board foot is.
 A board foot is a standardized measurement of a rough green board with the dimensions 12″x12″x1″, or 1/12 of a cubic foot.
 A model of a single board foot is visualized below